ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Method

 \subsection{Emotional apriori injection}

-To enhance the generative diversity of scarce emotion categories, we propose an AU-guided retrieval-augmented generation framework for injecting affective prior knowledge.
-This framework constructs identity representations using non-scarce data, builds an AUs knowledge base for scarce emotions, and generates emotion-conditional prompts through retrieval-augmented generation (RAG) \cite{lewis2020retrieval}.

-\textbf{Dataset decomposition and identity extraction.} Given a dynamic sentiment dataset $D_1$, we partition it into a non-scarce subset $D_{ns}$ and a scarce subset $D_s$, and denote the neutral category (i.e., expressionless video clips, abbreviated as NE) in $D_{ns}$ as $D^{*}_{ns}$.
-For each video sequence $V_i \in D^{*}_{ns}$, select one frame as the identity image $I_i$ by minimizing the average AU intensity of the frames:
+\textbf{Dataset Decomposition and Identity Extraction.} Given a dynamic sentiment dataset $D_1$, we partition it into a non-scarce subset $D_{ns}$ and a scarce subset $D_s$, denoting the neutral expressionless subset in $D_{ns}$ as $D^{*}_{ns}$.
+For each sequence $V_i \in D^{*}_{ns}$, we extract a representative identity image $I_i$ by minimizing the frame-level average AU intensity: {